-Health Studies (International) BSc (Hons)
+Health Studies BSc (Hons)

 This one-year full-time programme has been developed to provide registered healthcare professionals working in a healthcare environment outside of the UK with an opportunity to top up their qualifications to first degree level.
 It can also be extended and followed as a 2 year full-time course for applicants who do not already hold a diploma level qualification.
 This page is for international student applicants, if you are from the UK please go to Health studies (Home)

 The programme will enable Nurses & health professionals (including but not necessarily limited to roles such as Arts Therapist, Biomedical Scientist, Chiropodist / podiatrist, Clinical Scientist, Dietician, Hearing Aid Dispenser, Occupational Therapist, Operating Department Practitioner, Orthoptist, Paramedic, Physiotherapist, Practitioner Psychologist, Prosthetist / Orthotist, Radiographer, Speech and Language Therapist etc.) to develop graduate, lifelong learning skills together with the use of evidence based practice to enhance current professional and academic skills.
 Additional skills such as critical thinking and problem solving will enhance current professional and academic skills.
 Transferable skills will therefore be developed which will enhance both the employability and career progression of the registered professional overall.